rjprins/fastapi-restly/TESTING.md

-# Testing FastAPI-Ding
+# Testing FastAPI-Restly

-This document explains how to run tests for the FastAPI-Ding framework and its example projects.
+This document explains how to run tests for the FastAPI-Restly framework and its example projects.

 ## Quick Start